A dog-proof cat litter box is essential if you have a cat and a dog household. We are a cat family (currently) with a

 Yes, you can buy extra adhesive if needed.

 The width is adjustable and there’s also instructions for installing with different door types, for example, bi fold doors, swinging doors, pocket doors, double doors and push or pull doors.

 The nifty little door stop means that the door can’t be accidentally closed locking your kitty cat inside the room.

 If you are leasing, the product can be removed without damaging the wall, however if it was forcibly pushed by an adult or very large dog, there is a chance that it could damage paint.

-The video shows the Door Buddy in action.
 It allows enough space for the cat to enter the room but keeps everyone else out, including dogs and crawling babies or toddlers.